“The Power Of Faith” Or The Goodness Of God?

 Then I realized what felt so wrong.

-Faith In God
+Faith In God Is Personal

-You can believe in “the power of faith” and not even believe in God.
-Brazil is a very spiritual culture.
-There is lots of witchcraft and idolatry.
-There are people who basically believe that everything is God, and they believe very strongly in “the power of faith”.
-But they are empty.
+You can believe in “the power of faith” but not believe in a personal, good God.
+Some people believe in “the power of faith” yet believe in many different spirits and gods, practicing witchcraft or idolatry.
+Their lives are empty.
 I’ve ministered to such people and seen them healed.
-It was an experience that what they believed had never given them.
-Yet I didn’t want anyone walking away just being impressed with “the power of faith”.
+Their belief in “mind over matter” and “the power of faith” had never given them such an experience.
+I didn’t want anyone walking away just being impressed with “the power of faith.”
 I wanted them to see Jesus!

 When I first started healing the sick, I didn’t feel like I had any faith.
-I felt weak.
-But I had a revelation of God’s goodness.
+I felt weak, but I had a revelation of God’s goodness.
 I decided I was going to lay hands on people until God helped me to have faith.

 I began to have faith without feeling like I did.
 I wasn’t focusing on what wasn’t happening.
 My heart was overwhelmed by God’s goodness.
 To have faith in God is to behold his glory.
 We have faith in God when, in the eyes of our hearts, his goodness is far greater than anything else we behold.
 Our attention is captured by the nature of God.